rocky-linux/documentation/docs/books/nvchad/index.md

 ---

 # Introduction

-!!! warning

-    With the release of version 2.0 of NvChad the custom configuration proposed in this guide is no longer compatible and indeed would break the configuration.
-Pending the necessary changes we caution **against applying** the instructions contained here on a version 2.0 installation.

 Throughout this book, you will find ways to implement Neovim, along with NvChad, to create a fully functional **I**ntegrated **D**evelopment **E**nvironment (IDE).